Skip to main content

 Let's go step-by-step & see what happens in the above program:

-1. GEC will be created with all the pre-defined values such as window, document, etc.
+1. GEC is created with all the pre-defined values such as window, document, etc.

 2. Now all the variables & functions declared in the code will be added to the GEC, i.e. a reference to these variables & functions in the memory will be created.

-• A variable a will be added to the memory, but it will be undefined instead of "Hello", explained at the end.
+• A variable a will be added to the memory, but it will be undefined instead of "Hello", explained later.

-• A function hello() will be added to the memory, & now incase of functions it will store the whole function definition, i.e. the whole function code instead of undefined.
+• A function hello() will be added to the memory & it will store the whole function definition, i.e. the whole function code instead of undefined.

 3. Now the program will move to the Execution Phase.
 This is where Call Stack comes into the picture.

 Note: The program has not started compiling yet.
-Only references to the variables & functions in the memory are created.
+At this stage, only references to the variables & functions in the memory are created.
 Below is a tabular representation of the current state of the compiling process.

 Call Stack & Execution Phase

-Let's understand this phase by going step-by-step using the last code example:
+Let's break down this phase step-by-step using the previous example:

-1. The compiler will move to the 1st line & assigns "Hello" to the memory reference of the a.
-Now it is not undefined.
-Following table represents the current state of the compiling process.
+1. The compiler moves to the first line & assigns "Hello" to the memory reference of a.
+At this point, a is no longer undefined.
+The table below shows the current state of the compilation process.

-2. Now the compiler moves to the 2nd line & it sees that it is a function definition which is already there in the memory so it moves to next line until it finds some expression.
+2. Now, the compiler moves to the second line & sees a function definition.
+Since the function is already stored in memory during the creation phase, the compiler simply moves to the next line, continuing this process until it encounters an executable expression.

-3. Now the compiler reaches the line where function hello() is invoked & it goes through the function code stored in the memory & finds out there is a variable b in the function.
-Remember in the previous 3 steps, I did not talk about adding b to GEC.
-This is because, whenever there is a function in the program, a new EC is created for functions which is nested inside the GEC & it is known as Function Execution Context (FEC).
+3. Now, the compiler reaches the line where the function hello() is invoked.
+It then executes the function code stored in memory & discovers that there is a variable b inside the function.
+Notice that in the previous steps, I didn’t mention adding b to the GEC.
+This is because whenever a function is called, a new EC is created specifically for that function - this is called the FEC & it is nested inside the GEC.

 • Now a new FEC will be created for the function hello().

-• In this FEC b will be added & it will undefined.
+• In this FEC, b will be added & it will be undefined.
 Following table represents the current state of the compiling process.

-4. Once the compiler is finished going through the function it moves to the execution phase for this FEC which will include assigning the value "World" to b & printing the value of a.
-But now, if you notice that a is not a part of FEC but it is a part of GEC but still, it will print a as FEC has access to GEC, i.e. every child EC will have access to it's parent EC.
-Following table represents the current state of the compiling process.
+4. Once the compiler finishes processing the function, it enters the execution phase for the FEC.
+Here, it assigns the value "World" to b & prints the value of a.
+Notice that a is not part of the FEC but is defined in the GEC.
+Still, the function can access a because every child EC has access to it’s parent EC through the scope chain.
+However, the reverse is not true - the GEC cannot access variables inside the FEC.
+The following table represents the current state of the compilation process.

-5. Now the compiler moves to the end of the program & it deletes the FEC as it is no longer required & moves back to GEC & there is nothing to be compiled in GEC as well so it deletes the GEC.
-This marks the end of the compiling process.
+5. Now, the compiler reaches the end of the program & removes the FEC since it is no longer needed.
+Control then returns to the GEC.
+With nothing left to execute in the GEC, it is also deleted.
+This marks the end of the compilation process.

-This was a very simple example but in real life, a program consists of multiple nested functions, classes & variables.
-It will be very hard to keep a track of all the ECs created.
-To manage this JavaScript engine has a stack of all the ECs in the program.
-This called the Call Stack.
+This was a very simple example, but in real-world scenarios, programs often contain multiple nested functions, classes & variables.
+Keeping track of all the EC created can become quite challenging.
+To manage this, the JavaScript engine uses a stack to keep track of all the ECs in the program.
+This is known as the Call Stack.

 Undefined

-During creation phase every variable is given a placeholder value of undefined.
-This is different than not defined.
-It is just a placeholder that describes that the variable is declared in the program but the value is still not assigned to the variable.
+During the creation phase, every variable is given a placeholder value of undefined.
+This is different from "not defined," which means the variable does not exist in memory at all.
+Undefined simply indicates that the variable has been declared in the program, but no value has been assigned to it yet.

 Summary

-1. Every JavaScript program compilation consists of 2 phases - Creation & Execution.
+1. Every JavaScript program is compiled in two phases: Creation & Execution.

-2. Execution context is an environment in which a JavaScript code block runs & it is of 2 types:
+2. EC is the environment in which a JavaScript code block runs & there are two types:

-• Global Execution Context: It is the default EC for a JavaScript program & it contains all the other ECs.
+• Global Execution Context (GEC): This is the default EC for a JavaScript program & contains all other ECs.

-• Function Execution Context: Every function has it's own EC which is different than the GEC.
-This EC consists reference to all the variables & functions defined in a function.
-It also contains other FECs for the functions defined in the parent function.
+• Function Execution Context (FEC): Each function has it’s own EC, separate from the GEC.
+This context holds references to all variables & functions defined within the function & may also contain other FECs for nested functions

-3. Call Stack is a mechanism to keep track of the position of the compiler in a script with multiple functions.
-Whenever a new EC is created it is pushed to the stack & when it is finished executing the code for that particular EC, it is popped out of the stack.
+3. The Call Stack is a mechanism that tracks the compiler’s position in a script with multiple functions.
+Whenever a new EC is created, it is pushed onto the stack.
+When execution for that context finishes, it is popped off the stack.

-4. During the creation phase a placeholder value of undefined is assigned to variables.
-This is different than not defined.
+4. During the creation phase, variables are assigned a placeholder value of undefined, which is different from "not defined".